Tayyebe-h/ManagingProducts/README.md

-# Inlämning5
+# Product manager

+Last changes:
-- Adding some unit tests and using a database instead of using file.
+- Added some unit tests and used a MongoDB database instead of using file.
-- The project works completely and meets all the expectations.

-Group2
-(Tayyebe & Alina)